Skip to content

 There are always more needed projects than anticipated revenues can fund.
 Therefore, some projects were moved to future phases or placed into the “unfunded” category.
 The figure below shows the needs and available revenue by phase for road and transit projects.

-Needs Vs Available
+Needs vs Available

 Why is the RTP important?